hyklux/portfolio-gameserver-csharp/README.md

 # portfolio-gameserver-csharp
-2D action game server implemented using C#
+2D action game (both client and server) implemented using C#

 # Introduction
-This is 2D action game server implemented using C#
+This is 2D action game implemented using C#.

-It is a game server that synchronizes the movement and battle of all players who have entered the game room.
+The explanation below only covers the server, which synchronizes the movement and battle of all players who have entered the game room.

 # Implementations